 I am an Electrical Engineering and Computational Mathematical Sciences major in Barrett, the Honors College at Arizona State University, with a focus in signals and computer engineering.
+I am in the 4+1 program for Computer Engineering with an emphasis in Multimedia Signal Processing.

 My passion is machine perception: pushing the envelope of how computers and robots understand the world.
 Through advancements in computer vision, natural language processing, and sensing I hope to create a world where humans interact with machines in a natural and instinctive way.